chrisjalinsky/dhcp-pxe-coreos/README.md

 ###Kubernetes dashboard
 see roles/coreos_baremetal/templates/k8s-master.yaml for svc and rc implementation.
+This is built in to the PXE boot, but if you need to manually add a dashboard, here's  how:

 ```
 kubectl create -f https://rawgit.com/kubernetes/dashboard/master/src/deploy/kubernetes-dashboard.yaml